neubig/minllama-assignment/structure.md

 1. an embedding layer that consists of token embeddings ```tok_embeddings```.
 2. llama encoder layer which is a stack of ```config.num_hidden_layers``` ```LlamaLayer```
 3. a projection layer for each hidden state which predicts token IDs (for next-word prediction)
+4. a "generate" function which uses temperature sampling to generate long continuation strings

 The desired outputs are
 1. ```logits```: logits (output scores) over the vocabulary, predicting the next possible token at each point